percona/cloud-tools/doc/Configuration.rst

 Long query time
  Queries that take more than the specified time in seconds to execute are added to the slow query log.
- By default, it is set to 0, meaning that all queries are considered *long*.
+ By default, it is set to 0, meaning that all queries are logged.

+ It is not recommended to use this setting for reducing the amount of queries logged on a busy server, because the most load is produced by quick queries executed millions of times.
+ If you only log queries that are longer than most, the workload presented by PCT will greatly differ from the actual.

+ Instead, if you want to reduce overhead, use query sampling available in the latest version of Percona Server.
+ Sampling is enabled using the ``log_slow_rate_limit`` parameter, which defines the fraction of queries to log.

 Max slow query log size
  When the slow query log reaches the specified size in bytes,